Compare Business Insurance Quotes

 Do I need to get business car insurance too?

-Do you use your car or van to drive between home and client properties, between client properties, or for any other journey in relation to your business that isn’t a commute (ie. driving from home to a fixed workplace, and back)?
-It’s likely you’ll need business car insurance, however, this can usually be added onto your standard car insurance policy without costing too much more.
-In most cases, you just need to call up your insurance provider and amend your policy, or select that you use your vehicle for social, domestic & pleasure (SD&P), as well as Business use when getting a new policy quote.
-If you have a vehicle that’s primarily used for business, ie. a builder’s van, or a taxi, you’ll need to get commercial vehicle insurance.
+You can usually call your insurance provider and amend your policy or select that you use your vehicle for social, domestic & pleasure (SD&P), as well as business use when getting a new business insurance quote online.
+If you have a vehicle that’s primarily used for business, i.e. a builder’s van or a taxi, you’ll need to get commercial vehicle insurance or fleet insurance.

 What happens if I don’t get insurance?